kentik/synth_tools/README.md

 `max_matches: <MAX>` or `min_matches: <MIN>` directives in corresponding `targets` or `agents` section.
 If less than `min_targets` matches test creation fails.
 If more than `max_matches` targets or agents match only first `max_matches` objects are used.
 At least 1 agent is required for any test (except for `network_mesh`).
+Randomization of selected targets or agents is possible using the `randomize: True` option.
+This option has effect only if `max_matches` is specified and number of matching targets or agents is greater than `max_targets`.

 Example:
 ```yaml